How does the color red make you feel?

 Then select a primary color, or complementary color scheme, to support this mission.

-Be sure to also consider images, fonts, and other aesthetic elements available to help get your point across.
+Be sure to also consider icons, fonts, and photos available to help get your point across.

 At SlidesCarnival, we have a huge library of presentation templates that are completely free to download, edit, and customize.
 Browse the collection to find great design ideas that are sure to boost your presentations.